 Nationwide has become a familiar name across the U.S., due in part to its famous advertising jingle, “Nationwide is on your side.”
 The company has featured various celebrities in its ad campaigns, such as Peyton Manning.

-The long term financial goals of Nationwide have remained the same since the company's inception – to create value for its members and its business partners.
-As of year-end 2015, Nationwide had approximately $26 billion in operating revenue.
+The long-term financial goals of Nationwide have remained the same since the company’s inception – to create value for its members and its business partners.
+In 2022, Nationwide recorded sales of around $57 billion and net operating income of $1.4 billion.
 It is listed as a Fortune 100 company, and it consistently receives high ratings and rankings from the major ratings agencies.

 Insurer Ratings and Better Business Bureau (BBB) Grade